inboundemail/slackbound/README.md

 ### Prepare for Local Development

+1. Add your `NGROK_AUTH_TOKEN` to your `.env.` file
+    - You can get a free token [here](https://dashboard.ngrok.com/login?state=X1FFBj9sgtS9-oFK_2-h15Xcg0zHPjp_b9edWYrpGBVvIluUPEAarKRIjpp8ZeCHNTljTyreeslpG6n8anuSCFUkgIxwLypEGOa4Ci_cmnXYLhOfYogHWB6TzWBYUmhFLPW0XeGn789mFV_muomVd7QizkgwuYW8Vz2wW315YIK5UPywQaIGFKV8)
-1. In the terminal run `slack app link`
+2. In the terminal run `slack app link`
-2. If prompted `update the manifest source to remote` select `yes`
+3. If prompted `update the manifest source to remote` select `yes`
-3. Copy your App ID from the app you just created
+4. Copy your App ID from the app you just created
-4. Select `Local` when prompted
+5. Select `Local` when prompted
-5. Open [`.slack/config.json`](./.slack/config.json) and update your manifest source to `local`
+6. Open [`.slack/config.json`](./.slack/config.json) and update your manifest source to `local`
 ```json
 {
   "manifest": {